Welcome to the Only Online Valve Trombone Store in the World

 Please, look around to see if there’s anything you like.

-Because we've sold a couple of bass trombones with Thayer axial-flow valves (a Conn 71H with a single Thayer and a Holton TR-181 with double Thayer) and have two Conn 88H's each with a single Thayer for sale on this website, I decided to post some axial-flow valve maintenance tips from Barbara Thayer.
-Thanks, Barb!
-(I don't know about you, but I'm not particularly mechanically minded so most if not all of the dismantling and reconstruction of a Thayer, I'd leave to a brass technician such as my man Corky, brass technician extraordinaire.)
+Because we’ve sold bass trombones with Thayer axial-flow valves (a Conn 71H with a single Thayer, a Reynolds 78-X and a Holton TR-180 with double Thayer) and have a 2002 Conn Limited Edition large bore tenor slide trombone with a single Thayer for sale on the website, I decided to post some axial-flow valve maintenance tips from Barb Thayer.
+Thanks Barb!

 You can reach me directly at email@example.com.